 Documentation help is always needed.
 F5 encourages you to submit documentation improvements.

-The unit tests in the test/ directory can always use work.
+The unit tests in the test/units/ directory can always use work.
 Unit tests run fast and are not a burden on the test runner.

 F5 encourages you to add more test cases for your particular usage scenarios or any other scenarios that are missing tests.

 F5 adds enough unit tests to be reasonably comfortable that the code will execute correctly.
 This, unfortunately, does not cover many of the functional test cases.
 Writing unit test versions of functional tests is hugely beneficial.